okfn/opendefinition/source/open-definition-dev.markdown

 *Comment: Distributors of open knowledge have the right to make their own choices.
 Note that 'share-alike' licenses are conformant since those provisions only apply if the whole forms a single work.*

-### 9. License Must Not Impose Additional Restrictions

-The **license** must not place any additional restrictions or conditions on the access, use, reuse or redistribution of the data other than those explicitly described under this definition.

-*TODO*: Consider replacing this clause with something like "the advisory committee may, in its discretion, declare a license non-open if it contains restrictions not listed here that meaningfully limit or otherwise impact the permissions required in parts 1-3 of the definition".

-## Restrictions That Are Permitted
-The **license** *may* add the following restrictions, which are expressly permitted to modify the positive obligations of requirements 1-3.

-*TODO*: make the above more precise/formal.

-*TODO*: should this have the same disclaimer (advisory committee in its judgment...) as the restrictions part?
-That would be more controversial (as it should be).

-### 10. Attribution

-The **license** may require that contributors and creators of a licensed work be attributed in distributed versions of the work.
-If this condition is imposed it must not be onerous.

-*TODO*: "onerous" is vague.

-### 11. Integrity

-The **license** may require that modified versions of a licensed work must carry a different name or version number from the original work, or otherwise indicate what changes have been made.

-*TODO*: Consider broadening in line with recent CC versions.

-### 12. Access and Restrictions

-The **license** may require the work to be available in a conveniently modifiable form.
-The license may prohibit technological restrictions.

 ## Open Knowledge Work Definition